aiven/devportal/docs/tutorials/anomaly-detection.rst

 What are you going to build
 ---------------------------

+Anomaly detection is a way to find unusual or unexpected things in data.
+It is immensely helpful in a variety of fields, such as fraud detection, network security, quality control and others.
+By following this tutorial you will build your own streaming anomaly detection system.

-In this tutorial you will build a streaming anomaly detection system based on IoT sensor readings recording the CPU usage percentage for various devices.
-After setting up the various components and enabling the data flow, you'll then create a basic filtering pipeline to separate the usage values surpassing a fixed threshold (80%).
+First you'll need a continuous flow of data, and are going to create a fake generator of IoT sensor readings recording the CPU usage percentage for various devices.
+Once the data is flowing, you'll then create a basic filtering pipeline to separate the usage values surpassing a fixed threshold (80%).
+This example mimics a scenario where you might want to separate and generate alerts for anomalies in single events.
+As example, a sensor having a CPU utilization of 99% might create a heating problem and therefore you might want to notify the team in charge of the inventory to schedule the replacement.

 .. mermaid::